-These additions offer deeper insights into the entanglement behavior of such quantum systems, paving the way for future studies in the field of quantum information processing.
+In contrast to the double Jaynes--Cummings model, where each atom interacts with an independent cavity mode, the present work considers two atoms \emph{collectively coupled} to a single--mode cavity field.
+This configuration corresponds to the two--atom Tavis--Cummings model, in which the atoms interact with the field through a common quantized mode.

+Several studies have addressed additional factors affecting entanglement dynamics, including atomic spontaneous decay, cavity damping, detuning, and intensity-dependent interactions \cite{li2020entanglement, qin2012entanglement}.
+Furthermore, interatomic interactions such as Ising-type and dipole-dipole couplings, as well as Kerr-nonlinearity, can substantially modify entanglement evolution \cite{Pandit_2018, PhysRevA.101.053805, laha2023dynamics, obada2018influence}.
+These interactions can alter ESD patterns, induce entanglement transfer between subsystems, and generate complex oscillatory behaviors.

+Motivated by these observations, in this work we investigate the entanglement dynamics of two atoms collectively coupled to a single--mode cavity field (two--atom Tavis--Cummings model) with squeezed coherent thermal states, considering both Bell and Werner initial atomic states.
+Specifically, we aim to: \begin{itemize} \item Analyze and compare entanglement dynamics for atoms in pure versus mixed states under the influence of thermal and squeezed photons. \item Examine the roles of Ising-type and dipole-dipole interactions on atom-atom and atom-field entanglement. \item Explore the impact of detuning and Kerr-nonlinearity on entanglement evolution and ESD phenomena. \item Provide physical insights into how initial states and interactions govern entanglement generation, decay, and transfer between subsystems. \end{itemize}

+A schematic of the system is shown in Fig.~\ref{single_entang_jcm}.
+The results presented here not only extend previous investigations to mixed atomic states and nonlinear effects but also offer insights relevant for quantum information applications in cavity QED and related platforms.

-The organisation of the paper is as follows: in section 2 we have introduced the states of radiation field, states of atoms, entanglement measures and the theoretical model which describes the atom-field interaction in the present context.
-In section 3, effects of thermal and squeezed photons on entanglement are discussed.
-Sections 4 and 5 deal with the effects of Ising-type interaction and dipole-dipole interaction on entanglement.
-In section 6, the effects of detuning are investigated and in section 7, we discuss the effects of Kerr-nonlinearity on entanglement.
-Finally, in section 8, we summarize the key findings and conclude our study.
+The organization of the paper is as follows: Section 2 introduces the radiation and atomic states, entanglement measures, and the theoretical model of atom-field interaction.
+Section 3 discusses the effects of thermal and squeezed photons.
+Sections 4 and 5 explore the impact of Ising-type and dipole-dipole interactions.
+Section 6 addresses detuning effects, Section 7 investigates Kerr-nonlinearity, and Section 8 summarizes the key findings and conclusions.